coinnovationlab/barefoot/README.md

 Try to find the smallest extract possible that fits your needs.
 Larger files will slow down both the preparation of Barefoot and the execution of the map-matching procedure, so it's preferable for your extract to not include large areas outside the general vicinity of GTFS points.

 Regardless of the mirror used, the extract needs to be in **.osm.pbf** format.
 If the extract you need only comes in **.osm** format, [osmConvert](https://wiki.openstreetmap.org/wiki/Osmconvert) is easy to use and can convert it.
-[OSMosis](https://wiki.openstreetmap.org/wiki/Osmosis) offers a similar functionality and also allows to extract a smaller portion of the roadmap, in case the extract you found was excessively large.
+[OSMosis](https://wiki.openstreetmap.org/wiki/Osmosis) offers a similar functionality and also allows to take a smaller portion of the roadmap, in case the extract you found was excessively large.

 ### Configuring Barefoot